Amplified-Information/testing/README.md

 This project is divided into a number of folders:

 - `scs`: on-chain smart contracts
-- `clob`: an off-chain CLOB to manage cryptographically signed buy/sell order intents
+- `clob`: an off-chain CLOB which matches cryptographically signed buy/sell order intents
-- `infra`: infrastructure-as-code (platform agnostic)
+- `infra`: infrastructure-as-code (AWS-orientated)
 - `web`: a web front-end
 - `web.eng`: an engineering front-end
-- `api`: a public backend for `web`
+- `api`: an API backend
 - `proxy`: a proxy to marshall traffic
 - `eventbus`: event bus for pub/sub message communication
 - `resources`: a version-controlled area to store artifacts, design files, images, etc.